Efficient CHAD: Parallelism and Practical Efficiency

 This program exhibits a pattern known as a \emph{gather} operation,\footnote{The derivative of `gather' is `$\taScatter{}{}$', already used above.
-Using a single $\taScatter{}{}$, even if no more efficient form is found based on the particular index mapping used in the program, will be much faster than creating large numbers of $\tBagOne{}$ values and having to combine those in a log-depth tree with many uses of $\tBagPlus{}{}$.} which is the program shape `$\taBuild{n}{i}{\taIndex{a}{\trm}}$' for some term $t$ that uses $i$.
-In this case, aside from the operations that we already made constant-time by construction by making them constructors of $\Bag{}$ directly (zero, plus, and singleton), we also want the insertion of a full array of cotangents to be constant-time.
-Thus we can improve the situation with a principled change to our data structure, adding a constructor ($\tBagArray{(\Array\ty)}$) to the $\Bag{}$ data type.
+Using a single $\taScatter{}{}$, even if no more efficient form is found based on the particular index mapping used in the program, will be much faster than creating large numbers of $\tBagOne{}$ values and having to combine those in a log-depth tree with many uses of $\tBagPlus{}{}$.} which is the program shape `$\taBuild{n}{i}{\taIndex{\trm}{\trm[2]}}$' where $i$ does not occur freely in $\trm$.
+In this case, aside from the operations that we already made constant-time by construction by making them constructors of $\Bag{}$ directly (zero, plus, and singleton), we also want to be able to insert a full array of cotangents.\footnote{This constructor will be constant-time, but its cost will be inflated to the size of the array, so that there is sufficient potential in the $\Bag{}$ for `$\taCollect{}$' to amortise against later.
+This linear cost is acceptable because $\tBagArray{}$ will replace other linear-time operations.} Thus we can improve the situation with a principled change to our data structure, adding a constructor ($\tBagArray{(\Array\ty)}$) to the $\Bag{}$ data type.
 To then productively use this constructor in differentiating the sample program in \cref{eq:arrays-sample-prog-gather}, the implementation should either recognise the gather shape of the source program pre-differentiation and rewrite it to use some gather-style primitive, or should recognise the (inefficient) pattern resulting from naively differentiating a gather-like build and optimise that to the special-purpose form using $\tBagArray{}$.

 As with all compiler optimisations, however, such tricks cannot cover all possible programs, but the common cases can be dealt with in this manner.
 We leave a more thorough investigation of the problems and solutions to future work, in particular how to efficiently handle on GPU hardware the $\Bag{}$ operations that do \emph{not} fall into the nice, vectorisable case like described above.